abhishek-v-gopal/C-programing/README.md

 Otherwise there is no discount.
 Assuming the order can be for one item or more than one item at a time, write a C program to prepare a cash bill for a customer who buys these products.
 Use appropriate decision making statement in your program

+#arithemtic operations
+Write a C program to read in two integers a and b and an arithmetic operator op (character datatype).
+Calculate results of the expression.
+R=a op b.
+Use switch statement in your program.
+Also find the maximum and minimum of those integers using the conditional operator